arcathrax/asciicam/README.md

 ![Screenshot of asciicam](./asciicam.png)

-**asciicam** is a small application, trying to bring the camera into the terminal.

 ## Features
 - **Live camera Feed**: Stream video from your webcam in real-time
 - **ASCII Conversion**: Converts frames to graysale ASCII art.